collabnix/dockerlabs/play-with-docker/microsoft/README.md

-# List of tutorials around Microsoft Windows Container

 # How to Keep Windows Container Running?

-# Scenario: I created a new container however as soon as its created its status is stopped, why?
+## Scenario: I created a new container however as soon as its created its status is stopped, why?

 A. Consider running the following command to create a new container: